jaszhix/vquery/app/api.md

 ### Iteration
 [Break]
 #### .for(Iterator, Function)
-An alias to a reverse iterating, length caching, for loop.
+An alias to a forward iterating, length caching, for loop.
 This method wraps the for loop in a function, and can be easier to type.
 For loops are currently the fastest way to iterate an array in Javascript.
 ```js
 v().for(items, (item, i)=>{
   item = `This is the same as items[i] inside a for loop.`